A Franchise is an organisation utilising a business idea belonging

 to another person or business.
 The Franchise owner will pay the owner (of the business

-idea) money to use their business idea.
+idea) money to use their business idea, business products and associated branding.

 person purchasing the right to use the business idea (and/or trade under